vprasadreddy/SharePoint-jQuery-DataTables-JSLink-CSR/README.md

 # SharePoint DataTables JSLink/CSR (Client Side Rendering) for Workflow Tasks List

-#### Steps to implement in Document Libraries.
+#### Steps to implement in Workflow Tasks List.
-1. Download DatatablesJSLinkDocLibView.js file and upload it to Site Assets library in your SharePoint site.
+1. Download DatatablesJSLinkWorkFlowTasks.js file and upload it to Site Assets library in your SharePoint site.
 2. Copy the path of the uploaded file from Site Assets library.
 3. Go to the SharePoint Workflow Tasks List and select a view or by default (AllItems.aspx) view to which you want to apply DataTables JSLink/CSR and edit the page.
 4. Add a Content editor webpart and give reference to the path that we got it Step 2.
 5. Save the Content editor Webpart.
 6. Save the Page.
-7. Now the Out of the Box(OOTB) or default SharePoint Workflow List View will be converted to jQuery DataTables View.
+7. Now the Out of the Box(OOTB) or default SharePoint Workflow Tasks List View will be converted to jQuery DataTables View.